Embattled Trump takes victory lap on China trade deal

 With the deal the White House will hold off on a massive tariff increase planned for next week, and as negotiations progress new tariffs planned for December also could be called off, US officials said.

+READ: US, China agree 'Phase 1' trade deal; Trump suspends October tariff hike

-Trump said China had pledge to rapidly ramp up purchases of American farm products, to US$40-50 billion.
+Trump said China had pledged to rapidly ramp up purchases of American farm products, to US$40 billion to 50 billion.
 That would be a stunning feat, more than doubling from the prior level of less than US$20 billion in 2017.

 Total US agriculture exports were US$140 billion in 2018, so that increase would mean a third going to China.